praksharma/DeepXDE-frontend/README.md

 A GUI frontend for [DeepXDE](https://deepxde.readthedocs.io/en/latest) made in Flask.
 This project is in alpha stage unless you see a release.

+## Testing
+Install the requirements using `pip install -r requirements.txt` and run the app using `python app.py`.
+The app will be running on `http://127.0.0.1:5000`.
+Preferably use a virtual environment.

 ## Installation
 I think the frontend will be released as a standalone application.